Varicose Vein Treatment

 What Causes Varicose Veins?

 Varicose veins were once part of the superficial venous system which generally returns only 5-10% of the blood flow from the legs back to the heart.
 Varicose veins begin when small one-way valves inside veins wear out over time.
 When these valves fail, blood falls down the veins with gravity causing excessive pressure to build up inside the veins.
 The veins swell and become tortuous.
 Once a vein is damaged by this process it can never again function as a healthy vein.

 Regular exercise helps to pump blood up the legs and back to the heart against gravity.
 Getting enough rest, eating a healthy diet, and keeping your weight down help your overall health including your veins.
 Support stockings and herbal supplements have been shown to improve pain and swelling from varicose veins but have never been proven to heal bad veins or prevent healthy ones from deteriorating.
 Unfortunately, time and gravity cause veins in susceptible people to wear out over time.
 Once a vein has become varicose it will never function properly and should be eliminated.

 What Will Happen If My Veins In My Legs Are NOT Treated?

 Over time varicose veins always enlarge and become more symptomatic, forcing many people to alter their daily activities to try to decrease the pain.
 In severe cases, varicose veins can cause skin damage, ulcerations, and blood clots.
 These complications can be prevented by treating the varicose veins early.
 Get your vein consultation at either of our locations: Traverse City or Cadillac, MI.

-Varicose veins and CVI are not just a cosmetic disorder.
-Common Symptoms of CVI include,
+Varicose veins and CVI are not just cosmetic disorders.
+Common Symptoms of CVI include:

 - Tired or heavy legs